cmw15004431816/cmw15004431816.github.io/docs/useful-tips/VIVADO.md

 > [DRC NSTD-1] Unspecified I/O Standard: 20 out of 48 logical ports use I/O standard (IOSTANDARD) value 'DEFAULT', instead of a user assigned specific value.
 This may cause I/O contention or incompatibility with the board power or connectivity affecting performance, signal integrity or in extreme cases cause damage to the device or the components to which it is connected.
 To correct this violation, specify all I/O standards.
 This design will fail to generate a bitstream unless all logical ports have a user specified I/O standard value defined.
 To allow bitstream creation with unspecified I/O standard values (not recommended), use this command: set_property SEVERITY {Warning} [get_drc_checks NSTD-1].
 NOTE: When using the Vivado Runs infrastructure (e.g. launch_runs Tcl command), add this command to a .tcl file and add that file as a pre-hook for write_bitstream step for the implementation run.
 Problem ports: res[3:0], rreg1[3:0], rreg2[3:0], rreg3[3:0], and rreg4[3:0].

-You will recive two error messages in total.
+You will receive two error messages in total.
 The one above is about the `NSTD`, and another one is about `UCIO`, which is very similar to the `NSTD` error message.

-The error messages will be throwed during the `DRC` process.
+The error messages will be thrown during the `DRC` process.

 ## How can you solve the error according to the error message